drobison/FTPServer/README.txt

-– Names and email addresses of all partners.
+– Author        davidrobison122@gmail.com
-David Robison       davidrobison@csu.fullerton.edu
+David Robison
-Chris Gudea         pulala@gmail.com
-Lex Banzon          lexbanzonjr@csu.fullerton.edu

 – The programming language you use (e.g. C++, Java, or Python) Python